Introducing the New Natural Gourmet Center

 Students in the program will complete a 200-hour externship in New York, where ICE’s career services team has placed more than 500 students in more than 300 establishments each year.
 Among restaurants where ICE students have externed, several vegetable-forward establishments will appeal to incoming students, including abcV, Avant Garden, Egg and Untitled.

 The program ideally integrates with ICE’s sustainability initiatives and the indoor hydroponic garden at our New York campus, where students can harvest edible flowers and vegetables for use in dishes.

 "As our sustainability efforts grow at ICE, it’ll be great working with the programming that NGI has used and incorporating the new curriculum into our hydroponic farm and zero-waste initiatives," says Director of Sustainability Bill Telepan.

 NGI alumni have succeeded as restaurant chefs, personal chefs, nutritionists, cookbook authors, lifestyle and wellness influencers, and thought leaders in the plant-based and health food spaces.

-"What's unique about the program is the fact that we use unprocessed foods, we use all organic ingredients and we're able to teach people to cook in ways that they didn't think they could, so that they can go out and teach people how to be healthy," says Barbara Rich, former Natural Gourmet Institute chef instructor and ICE's new Culinary Arts program director.
+"What's unique about the program is the fact that we use unprocessed foods, we use all organic ingredients and we're able to teach people to cook in ways that they didn't think they could, so that they can go out and teach people how to be healthy," says Barbara Rich, former Natural Gourmet Institute chef instructor and ICE's new Culinary Arts lead chef-instructor.
 "For someone interested in this kind of education you'll get so much more out of it than you ever thought possible."